confluentinc/ksql/docs/examples.md

          timestamp='viewtime');
   ```

-To create a table we use CREATE TABLE statament.
+To create a table we use CREATE TABLE statement.
 Here is the statement to create a user table
 with four columns:

 ```sql